aychtang/reiki/README.md

 var Reiki = require('../../index.js');
 var r = new Reiki(8080);

-// Create an event stream which sends out an event whenever any socket connected has received the newmessage event. var messageStream = r.createEventStream('newMessage');
+// Create an event stream which sends out an event whenever any socket connected
+// has received the newmessage event. var messageStream = r.createEventStream('newMessage');

 // Observe the message event stream and specify the function to be invoked. messageStream.subscribe(function(data) {
-	data.socket.broadcast.emit('newMessage', data.message);
+	// Data contains a socket and message property. data.socket.broadcast.emit('newMessage', data.message);
 });